crux-lab/sectioned-recycler-view/README.md

 ```
 As you can see, these classes are similar to Android’s [RecyclerView.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html) and [RecyclerView.ViewHolder](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html).

-Adapter for a section with header has some additional methods to ovverride:
+Adapter for a section with header has some additional methods to override:
 ```java
 public class MyAdapter extends SectionAdapter<MyItemViewHolder, MyHeaderViewHolder> {